Josef Boumedienne: Scouting and coaching career

 Boumedienne was hired as a scout by the Columbus Blue Jackets in 2013, and was then promoted to Director of European Scouting in 2016.
 He served as a scout for Lukko, and a late-season head coaching position with Brynäs in 2021 to keep them from being relegated.
 He was promoted to Director of Pro Scouting with Columbus in 2021.

 In 2022, it was announced that Boumedienne was hired as the assistant general manager for the Swedish men's national ice hockey team.
 In this position, he served as the general manager for Team Sweden during the 2025 4 Nations Face-Off.

 In October 2023, Boumedienne was hired as an assistant coach for the Columbus Blue Jackets in the aftermath of Pascal Vincent's promotion to head coach.
 Before he was hired, he was serving as a head coach for the Ohio AAA Blue Jackets' 14U team.

 International

 Boumedienne played for Sweden's national team at the European Hockey Tour, and has held Finnish nationality in addition since 2004.

 Personal

 Boumedienne is the son of an Algerian father and a Finnish mother.
 He is married and has three sons.
-One son, Sascha, is a top prospect for the 2025 NHL entry draft.
-Sascha was drafted at pick 28 by the Winnipeg Jets.
+One son, Sascha, was drafted with the 28th pick in the 2025 NHL Draft by the Winnipeg Jets.